-A simple way to look for learnings and possibly even uncover a winning test result is to segment your A/B test results for key visitor groups.
-For example you may find that your new visitors or paid search segment actually generated a winning result which you should push live.
-Ideally you want to setup segments for each of your key visitor groups and analyze those – you can usually setup A/B testing tool integrations with Google Analytics to make this much easier.
+A simple way to look for learnings and possibly uncover a winning test result is to segment your A/B test results for key visitor groups.
+For example you may find that your new users or mobile users segment actually generated a winning result which you should push live.
+This segmenting is possible in any good A/B testing tool like VWO or Convert.

 To go one step further, you can actually analyze each of your test variations in Google Analytics to understand differences in user behavior for each test variation and look for more learnings.
 A web analyst is very helpful for this.